 Sharing our music facilities

 - VSU sing-along followed by afternoon tea for local elderly residents and local schools.

-- All Saints Parish Church Christmas Tree festival
+- All Saints Parish Church Christmas Tree Festival

 - Local shopping centre charity performance